fizabatool/Prediction-Using-ML/README.md

 # Prediction-Using-ML
-This repository consists of some of my personal data science projects which include predictions using diffrent ML algorithms.
+This repository consists of some of my personal data science projects which include predictions using different ML algorithms.
 Here's what i have learned.

 1) Using keras for designing neural network layers
 2) K-means for understanding trends in data and adding clusters for better predictions.